KunPeng01/Online-Food-Ordering-System/ReadMe.txt

 - Update (GET and POST): Displays role update form, and adding roles to users

 The role pages for creating new roles and assigning roles to users is not accessible through the UI.
-The user must access the role pages through
+The user must access the role pages through the '/Role' endpoint.

+Some data in the database is seeded upon creation.
+There are two default roles, Customer and Admin.
+All users are customers by default.
+There are also six default food items that are seeded upon database creation.

+The main packages used in this application are:
+- Microsoft.AspNetCore.Identity.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore.Design
+- Microsoft.EntityFrameworkCore.Sqlite

+These packages help with authentication, and CRUD operations between the app and the database.